NYTEMODEONLY/botsana/README.md

 - Create, update, complete, and delete Asana tasks
 - List tasks from projects
 - Support for slash commands in Discord
+- **Comprehensive Audit System** - Real-time monitoring of ALL Asana activity
 - Secure environment variable handling
 - Ready for Heroku deployment